ibm-cloud-docs/speech-to-text/information-security.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}} only**

-US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans that are hosted in the Washington, DC, location and are created on or after 1 April 2019.
+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans that are hosted in the Washington, DC, (`us-east`) and Dallas (`us-south`) locations.
 For more information, see [Enabling EU and HIPAA supported settings](https://cloud.ibm.com/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external}.

 Do not include personal health information (PHI) in data that is to be added to custom models.
 Specifically, be sure to remove any PHI from data that you use for custom language models or custom acoustic models.